pondrejk/dizzer/chap2-carto_insight.md

 ## 2.4 Objections and Responses

 Not surprisingly, data visualisation is seen as a great tool for achieving a desirable goal in most of the literature, this thesis included.
-But there are also voices raising objections against some naive expectations form data visualisation that may even get harmful with incorporation of big data.
-Such debates may shed some light on the possible future evolution of digital cartography, so let us briefly outline some of the main objections with possible responses to them.
+But there are also voices raising objections against some naive expectations form data visualisation that may get even more harmful with incorporation of big data.
+Such debates may shed some light on the possible future evolution of digital cartography, so let us briefly outline some of the main objections and possible responses to them.

 **Hiding system complexity**

 The first objection is related to modelling and visualizing complex systems.
 By reducing the complex system into comprehensible chunks, data visualisation may encourage confident predictions and estimations that may lead to decisions and interventions with harmful effects.
-The issue is that the used datasets and models may not include all aspects of reality, but absence of evidence is not evidence of absence.
-Incomplete models may rationalize decisions that despite claiming to be data-driven, actually stand on thin legs.
+The issue is that the used datasets and models may not include all aspects of reality, but *absence of evidence is not evidence of absence*.
+Incomplete models may rationalize decisions that despite claiming to be "data-driven", actually stand on thin legs.
 This can lead to unpleasant surprises (for example, loosening of pandemic-related restrictions in Czech Republic before Christmas 2020 was based on models that did not account for the presence of a COVID-19 variant with increased transmissibility, leading to disastrous effects soon afterwards).
-Visualisation based on a bad model than acts basically as an accomplice, no matter how well crafted it is.
+Visualisation based on a bad model than acts as an accomplice, no matter how well crafted it is.

 Apart from missing relevant information in models, there are some aspects of complex systems that render prediction efforts highly problematic.
 Nonlinear relationships between system parts produce disproportional responses to change in input parameters.
 The boundaries between system components may be hazy or even imaginary.
 When the relationships between system components are vaguely understood (which is often the case in complex systems), any naive intervention can trigger a chain of cascading second order effects that can accelerate harm (@meadows2008thinking, @taleb2012antifragile).
 Moreover, extracting trends from historical data offers no preparation for the so called Black Swan events — large-scale unpredictable and irregular events of massive consequence (@taleb2007black).

 What can be done in response to these concerns?
-Models and visualisations could be more explicit about their own limits — like the properties of data used, statistical assumptions, margins of error, sources of uncertainty and possible other explanations.
+Models and visualisations could be more explicit about their own limits — properties of data, statistical assumptions, margins of error, sources of uncertainty and possible other explanations.
 Incorporation of uncertainty into visualisations should be done in a way that cannot be easily ignored by the users (@kale2020visual, @correll2018value).
-Visualisations shouldn't simplify the depiction of data if it leads to hiding important aspects of the system.
+Visualisations should not simplify the depiction of data if it leads to hiding important aspects of the system.
 Overall, visualising interdependencies and feedback loops within a complex system poses an interesting challenge for visualisation community and for cartographers as well.

-When it comes to reasoning about complex systems, visualisations can support a non-predictive approach that aims more at risk evaluation and moderating  exposure to the possible harm coming from unprecedented events.
+When it comes to reasoning about complex systems, visualisations can support a *non-predictive* approach that aims more at risk evaluation and moderating exposure to the possible harm coming from unprecedented events.
 In relation to man made systems in general, we could strive to make them more akin to natural systems that are not only robust to error, but can also adapt and benefit from certain doses of volatility (so called antifragile systems @taleb2012antifragile).

 **Misinterpretation**